Striker (miniatures game)

 Striker is a science fiction miniatures wargame, designed by Frank Chadwick, and illustrated by William H. Keith.
 It was published by Game Designers' Workshop in 1981 as a boxed expansion to the Traveller role-playing game.
 Although Striker is a 15mm miniatures ruleset, GDW consider it their eighth Traveller boardgame.
 It was republished in 2004 as part of Far Future Enterprises Traveller: The Classic Games, Games 1-6+.

 Gameplay

-It was notable for attempting to cover a broad range of technological levels and having an intricate "engineering" style of vehicle design by the player using formulas and tables.
-The game also had an innovative command system that forced the player to lead a force and execute a plan with limited time/command pressure and constant communication/morale to maintain.

-The combat rules were an elaboration on the rules introduced in the Azhanti High Lightning game, using a 2D6 mechanic very different from the original "Traveller" rules.

 In 1994, an updated version Striker II, was published as a supplement for GDW's Traveller: The New Era.
-The rules were based on GDW's Command Decision also designed by Frank Chadwick.